roelderickx/eendraadschema/README.md

 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see <a href="http://www.gnu.org/licenses/">http://www.gnu.org/licenses/</a>.
+If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).

 Licenses for embedded content

 - This program uses the Pako.js entropy coding library.
 Pako is released under an MIT license by Andrey Tupitsin and Vitaly Puzrin.
-For more information on Pako and the full license text, please visit https://github.com/nodeca/pako
+For more information on Pako and the full license text, please visit [https://github.com/nodeca/pako](https://github.com/nodeca/pako)
 - Pako implements ZLib in javascript.
 Zlib is released under the ZLIB License.
-See https://www.zlib.net/zlib_license.html
+See [https://www.zlib.net/zlib_license.html](https://www.zlib.net/zlib_license.html)

-=== History ===
+## History

 Software developed by Ivan Goethals between as of March 2019.
 Placed on Github as-is on June 1st 2020 and further developed on Github.
-So far, Ivan is the only known contributor to the project.

-=== Build / Compile ===
+## Build / Compile

 Below description is valid for a linux terminal with bash- or sh-shell.
 With some extra tweaks, compilation on other systems should be possible as well.

 - Extract all files and directories in a dedicated folder.
 - Ensure you have a typescript compiler installed that can be called by the name "tsc"
+- Ensure you have uglifyjs installed
 - Run the ./compile -script from the dedicated folder.
-- Open index.html with a modern browser
+- Change to the build folder and open index.html with a modern browser

-=== Further development ===
+## Further development

 The eendraadschema software is, and has been used by various hobbyists on the Belgian market.
 As such it is important that the software remains backwards compatible with